DanielCuSanchez/programming-languages-project/README.md

 Problem to be Solved
 ---

 The use of URLs to access websites has always been a hassle, as they are sometimes long, or with words that are hard to type.
-When a user types a URL, there is a high chance of having a ‘'typo', which refers to small mistakes users can make when typing on a keyboard.
+When a user types a URL, there is a high chance of having a 'typo', which refers to small mistakes users can make when typing on a keyboard.
 These inoffensive mistakes can actually be the door for a dangerous security breach.
 Just one wrong character could send you to a look-alike site that can steal sensitive information, install malware, or even lock up your computer.
+QR codes save up time, and are a safe alternative to use.

 ## Argumentation

-A QR code is today a practical way to share information, this allows us to be faster and more agile to achieve it.
-That is why a tool that has a web interface without the need for a command line.
+A QR code is today a practical and safe way to share information and navigate.
+They allows us to be faster and more agile to achieve it.

 ## Solution

-We propose a program that will be used in web app format to be able to view it on a cell phone or computer where you can generate secure QR codes.
+We propose a web application that will generate secure QR codes.
+This application will be available to access from a cell phone or computer.

-We will also add a button to share it quickly.
+We will also add a button to share the QR quickly.

 ## Technologies / Stack